Junkers Ju 86: Into flight

-Jumo 205s were unavailable when the first prototype airframe was completed.
-Instead, the bomber-configured Ju 86ab1 was fitted with Siemens SAM 22 radial engines and flew for the first time on 4 November 1934.
-The second prototype, also a bomber, flew in January 1935.
+As the Jumo 205 was unavailable when the first prototype airframe was completed, the bomber-configured Ju 86ab1 was fitted with Siemens SAM 22 radial engines instead when it performed its maiden flight on 4 November 1934.
+Early flight trials were reportedly demonstrated the prototype to possess unsatisfactory control and stability; modifications were made.
+The second prototype, which was also a bomber, flew during January 1935.
 The third Ju 86, the first civil prototype, flew on 4 April 1935.
-Production of pre-series military and civil aircraft started in late 1935, with full production of the Ju 86A-1 bomber commencing in April 1936.
-Production quickly switched to the improved Ju 86D with a modified tail cone to improve stability.
+The fourth and fifth prototypes, which were more representative of production aircraft, were furnished with a new wing design with an increased chord, and thereby wing area, towards the tips.